-Can you propose another life behavior that doesn’t already fit into these five categories?
+Can you propose another adaptive life behavior that doesn’t already fit into these five categories?
 Do any of these not seem truly fundamental to life’s adaptation to its environment?
-All five seem critical to biological adaptation.
-Together they offer a good general definition of life.
+To my thinking, all five seem critical.
+Together, I believe they offer a good general definition of the various forms of collective intelligence of life.

 Intelligence and Immunity are also in tension with each other, but not as obviously.
 Intelligence depends on prediction (development), but it is primarily evolutionary (increasingly unpredictable, and options-, divergence- and variety-generating) as a process, as the 95/5 Rule reminds us.
 Immunity also uses and depends on evolutionary creativity, as we see in genetic polymorphism, HLA gene recombination, and even the production of antibodies, but it’s is primarily developmental, as it most centrally seeks to predict danger and to protect the life cycle of the organism.

 Only Interdependence seems an equal balance of both evo and devo goals (telos).
 We have colored it purple above to indicate its centrality to adaptation.
 From an evo devo perspective we can argue that the most central kind of adaptiveness is not individual intelligence, which is useful but often divergent, and it is not the rules and laws that are there to protect us (immunity), but rather it is both the management of feelings (emotions, empathy, love) between interdependent systems, and the rules of interaction (morality, ethics, positive sum games) between interdependent systems.